thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iv---arc-kubernetes.md

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20130410.png)

 Once the script runs and is completed the cluster information will be displayed and it should have a provisiongState of Succeeded.
 We can go back to the Azure Portal and click next on the screen we left open.
 This will verify that the cluster is connected and give us a message with a green check that our cluster was successfully connected to Azure.
 Even though there is a "create" button , but it doesn't really seem to do anything.
-You can click the Go to Cluster button below the Green check toward the top.
+We can click the Go to Cluster button below the Green check toward the top.

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20130827.png)